tinkueg/cat_vs_dog/README.md

-# cat_vs_dog
+# dog_vs_cat
-Training convnet from scratch in PyTorch for cats vs. dogs classification
+Training convnet from scratch in PyTorch for dogs vs. cats classification